Amoeba Gig

-Early releases
+Previous releases

 Amoeba's Secret

 Paul McCartney and his touring band played a secret show at Amoeba Music in Hollywood, California, as part of the promotion for Memory Almost Full on 27 June 2007.
 The performance was later released in November 2007 as Amoeba's Secret, a limited edition 12" vinyl record.
 The low-resolution album art is intentional, as to make the EP resemble a bootleg recording.
 The back of the sleeve features an incomplete word search whose letters contain hidden details of the recording.

 In January 2009 it received wider release on CD and download formats.

-Ever Present Past
+"Ever Present Past" single

 Three tracks from the Amoeba's Secret release were also released as B-sides for the "Ever Present Past" single in November 2007.

 Live in Los Angeles

 The Live in Los Angeles album was released only in the United Kingdom and Ireland through a special promotion run in 2010 by The Mail on Sunday and the Irish Sunday Mail.
 Four of the album's twelve tracks (2, 4, 5, and 12) were previously released on Amoeba's Secret, while track 3 was previously released as the b-side to the "Ever Present Past" single.

 On 16 November 2012, the Paul McCartney website released an extended version of the Amoeba show titled Live in Los Angeles – The Extended Set free to "premium" members of the website, adding the songs "Nod Your Head" and "House of Wax" to the tracklisting, the latter also being a b-side to the "Ever Present Past" single.